 - You can only exchange a ticket for a show to a different day of the same show, not to a different show altogether.

 - Exchange fees that single ticket buyers would have to pay are waived BUT if you move into a more expensive seating section or day then you will have to cover the difference.

 - Seating is subject to availability in the performance you’re looking to move into.
 We can’t guarantee that you’ll be able to move into every day of a performance.

-You can make an exchange by calling the box office at (585)232-4382 and speaking to a representative.
+You can make an exchange by submitting your request online here or calling the box office at (585)232-4382 and speaking to a representative.
 When the box office is closed, you can call that same number and access our Subscriber Exchange Line where you can leave all details regarding an exchange you’d like to make in a message for us to attend to when we open.

 With the flex subscription, you start out with six vouchers (per package) each of which can be redeemed for a ticket for a show.
 Once you book a ticket with one of those vouchers, that ticket becomes locked into the show it was booked for.
 However, should that date no longer work for you, each ticket may be exchanged into another date of the same show once, for free as long as you exchange prior to noon the day you are scheduled to see the show.
 Every additional exchange past the initial free one incurs a $5 per ticket exchange fee.